darwinsltdupstairs/darwinsltdupstairs.github.io/_portfolio/portfolio_2.md

 <img src='/images/IMG_0061-2.JPG'>

 Her thoughts on her time at Darwin's Upstairs:
-"“What do I think of Middlemarch?
+“What do I think of Middlemarch?
 What do I think of glory?”

 Emily Dickinson stated this response in a letter to her cousins after reading George Eliot’s famous novel.
-I would say the same of my Remote Worker In Residence Experience." "
+I would say the same of my Remote Worker In Residence Experience. "
 collection: portfolio
 ---